WouterBant/RecSys/README.md

-# Ranking Danish news articles with multilingual T5
+# Generative News Recommendation with mT5

 ## About